ahentunen/fullstack_palautukset/osa0/new_note.md

     Note right of browser: The browser sends a POST request with the data defined input field called "note" activate server
     server-->>browser: Status code 302 Found
-    Note right of browser: The server sends  status code 302, which redirects the broweser to page found in response header called "Location" deactivate server
+    Note right of browser: The server responses with status code 302, which redirects the broweser to page found in response header called "Location" deactivate server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes